tum-ei-eda/mlonmcu/README.md

 **Warning:** It is recommended to have at least version 3.20 of CMake installed for full compatibility!

-# Install minimal dependencies
-pip install -r requirements_dev.txt

-# Optional (only for development)
+# Install ptional dependecies (only for development)
 pip install -r requirements_dev.txt pip install -r docs/requirements.txt